 The study exposed some consensus among the scrutinized knowledge sources on the direction of status-quo system change over time.
 Overall the general view of either knowledge source considers the continued use of fossil fuel resources with some contribution of renewable sources.
 A difference between IAMs and experts is found in the depicted scales and speeds of change, which might be influenced by not having represented recent trends in IAMs, lack of detail for technologies on a more distributed or decentralized basis and latency for model improvements to become available.
 This is reflected by the expert groups being notably more optimistic about the growth of intermittent power technologies than given by the models, especially for PV.

-Under stringent climate policy, projections and evaluations start to diverge within and between the experts and IAMs.
+Under stringent climate policy, model projections and experts evaluations start to diverge within and between the experts and IAMs.

 More diverging views come to light when more stringent climate policy is assumed, both within and among IAMs and experts.
 Some overlap can be observed between the IAM and expert projections, hinting at agreement, however, experts have expressed restraint for some depicted values, in particular for biomass in power production as well as nuclear and CCS.
 Although it can be partly attributed to different expectations in the availability and economics of mitigation technologies, it also underlines that more complex dynamics need to be taken into consideration to represent plausible future pathways than currently accounted for in IAMs.